 You Can't Make This Up: 6 Remarkable Political Thrillers Based on Real History

-Some of the most unbelievable stories are the true ones, and many of the most astonishing true stories are rooted in political turmoil.
+Some of the most unbelievable stories are based on true events, and many of them are rooted in political turmoil.
 Throughout history, humans have made unimaginable leaps and evolved beyond recognition, but one thing has stayed constant: politics and turbulence go hand in hand.
 And it’s that turbulence that creates the most implausible scenarios that even the wildest writers can’t make up.

 In the ‘60s, a 19-year-old poet sparked the beginning of one of the most violent terrorist organizations in world history.
 In 1973, a Finnish diplomat saved some 2,000 Chilean refugees during Austo Pinochet’s bloody coup.
 If hearing these premises makes you think, “I’ll believe it when I see it,” well, you can do just that.
 Here are six of our favorite political thrillers based on real history.